Perspective | Here’s how local TV meteorologists can stay relevant

 ❌ Provide a local face whos knows the streets, knows the community and lives through the highs/lows. https://t.co/86PsMsndZX

 I had my own reaction to it, too.
 In addition to writing articles for The Washington Post, I work as an on-air meteorologist at D.C.
-FOX affiliate WTTG, for a well-known app in Florida called MyRadar and as a freelancer for a number of other radio and TV outlets.
+Fox affiliate WTTG, for a well-known app in Florida called MyRadar and as a freelancer for a number of other radio and TV outlets.

 Becoming a television meteorologist had been my dream since childhood.